nih-cfde/gene-expression-browser/README.md

 <iframe style='width: 1200px; height: 450px; border: 1px solid black;' src='https://<hostname>/gene_tissues?gencode_id=ENSG00000000003.14&width=1200&height=450&hideTitle=1'></iframe>
 ```

-5. Using `tissueSiteDetailIds` to initialize the iframe with a comparison of Liver and Lung, instead of the top 10 tissues:
+5. Use `tissueSiteDetailIds` to initialize the iframe with a comparison of Liver and Lung, instead of the top 10 tissues.
+Note that
+anatomical sites are color-coded and the numbers indicate the ranking of each anatomical site for this particular gene (i.e., 25 =
+25th highest median TPM value):

    ![gene_tissues iframe with gencode version](../main/doc/images/GeneTissues-liver-lung.png?raw=true)